Jasmina-Pandit/json-search-cli/README.md

 - Take JSON files as input to the application
 - making use of a map data structure for faster search
 - Add tabular output format

+#### How to walk through the code
+1. ref-data directory contains the provided json files
+2. model directory contains the struct implementation for the ref-data jsons
+3. search.go is the main function, it use a cli library and initialises user, organisation and ticket search commands
+4. cmd directory contains the 3 search implementations with their test files
+5. reader directory contains json reading code